nystudio107/instantanalytics/README.md

 * **Google Analytics Tracking ID:** Enter your Google Analytics Tracking ID here.
 Only enter the ID, e.g.: UA-XXXXXX-XX, not the entire script code.
 * **Auto Send Commerce Analytics:** If this setting is on, Google Analytics Enhanced Ecommerce events are automatically sent when an item is added or removed from your Craft Commerce cart, and when a purchase is completed.
+* **Commerce Product Category Field:** Choose the field in your Product or Variant field layout that should be used for the product's Category field for Google Analytics Enhanced Ecommerce
+* **Commerce Product Brand Field** Choose the field in your Product or Variant field layout that should be used for the product's Brand field for Google Analytics Enhanced Ecommerce

 If you have the [SEOmatic](https://github.com/nystudio107/seomatic) plugin installed, Instant Analytics will automatically grab your **Google Analytics Tracking ID:** from it.